codeequity/codeEquity/docs/raw-ceManual.md

 For example, when a user closes a PEQ issue in a CodeEquity project, that indicates that the work associated with the issue is complete, and the PEQ issue is ready to be reviewed by whomever has approval authority on the project.
-In this case, CE Server will send a request to GitHub via the Octokit REST API to move the related card (remember, every PEQ issue has exactly one card attached to it) into the **Pending PEQ Approval** column.
+In this case, CE Server will send a request to GitHub via the Octokit GraphQL API to move the related card (remember, every PEQ issue has exactly one card attached to it) into the **Pending PEQ Approval** column.
 CE Server will also make a request to GitHub to create this column in the project if it does not already exist.